-The following information will help you understand your pressure distribution system and keep it operating safely at the lowest possible cost.
+The following information will help you understand your sand filter system and keep it operating safely at the lowest possible cost.

-A typical pressure distribution system has three working parts:
+A typical sand filter system has four working parts:

 - 1. The septic tank.

 - 2. The pump chamber with the pump.

+- 3. The sand filter.

-- 3. The drainfield with its replacement area.
+- 4. The disposal component, including a drainfield (or possibly a mound) with its replacement area.

-Image: Diagram of basic septic system.
+Image: Diagram of a basic septic system.